Oliver was very disruptive again today and ignored multiple instructions. This behaviour is becoming unacceptable and needs to improve.

 Report Cards

-Turn quick notes into human report comments
+Turn bullet points into clear, appropriate report comments

 Term reports, progress summaries, intervention plans